Ajithkumar7925/GrootanTechnologiesTask/README.md

 Initially Install Node.js for your [windows](https://nodejs.org/dist/v14.17.0/node-v14.17.0-x64.msi) or [mac](https://nodejs.org/dist/v14.17.0/node-v14.17.0.pkg) from the official node.js site

 ###### Step 2:
-Install JSON-Server using Command Prompt using commands given above
+Install JSON-Server in your system command prompt using commands given above

 ###### Step 3:
 Start your JSON-Server using command